 Let's consider the comparison of two different groups, or phenotypes and we assume that there are some number of DNA microarrays that have been obtained for each group.
 The actual method of comparing the expression levels in the two groups is, in some sense, irrelevant to the subsequent discussion and readers can easily substitute their own favorite methods.
-We refer readers to ? or ? for a general discussion of some of the issues involved in gene filtering.
+We refer readers to von Heydebreck et al. (2004) or Smyth (2004) for a general discussion of some of the issues involved in gene filtering.
 Here we will use a t-test.

 First we subset the ALL data to the two phenotypes that we would like to compare, those with BCR/ABL and those with no cytogenetic abnormalities, labeled NEG.